severedsolo/OhScrap/README.md

 # OhScrap
-Adding Support to OhScrap for some other common mods.
-Remote tech is first, Ferram and Kerbal health will likely follow.
+Adding Support to OhScrap for remote tech and ferram aerospace.
+Other mods may be included as-well.